AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 derived from those files).

-Animal Movements was developed and tested with TDC version 2.02, with default settings for formating dates and lat/long.
+Animal Movements was developed and tested with TDC version 2.02, with default settings for formatting dates and lat/long.
 It is possible that different versions and/or different settings may result in unexpected behavior.

 There are numerous other options in the `Configuration Files`_ which can be edited,